mahendraprabu/ftpsclient/README.md

 ## config.properties file

+config.properties is a JSON file used by the FTPS downloader program to get FTPS server, login credential and other details given below.

 LocalTempPath - is a temporary folder where files can be saved while file download is in progress

 LocalPath - is destination folder where files are saved after download.
 A downstream program can collect files from this folder and process.